MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-connect-webex.md

 ---
-title: Connect Cisco Webex Teams
+title: Classic portal -  Connect Cisco Webex Teams
-description: This article provides information about how to connect your Webex Teams app to Defender for Cloud Apps using the API connector  for visibility and control over use. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides information about how to connect your Webex Teams app to Defender for Cloud Apps using the API connector  for visibility and control over use. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Connect Cisco Webex Teams to Microsoft Defender for Cloud Apps
+# Classic portal: Connect Cisco Webex Teams to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]